Net neutrality goes to court

 The fate of the Obama-era net neutrality rules could come down to whether the FCC followed proper procedure when it wrote and implemented its repeal of the controversial regulations.

-That's the takeaway from nearly 5-hours of oral arguments where the agency defended its "Restoring Internet Freedom" order in the US Court of Appeals for the District of Columbia Circuit Friday morning.
-The case pits Mozilla and several other internet companies, like Etsy and Reddit, as well as 22 state attorneys general, against the Republican-led FCC.
+That's the takeaway from nearly five hours of oral arguments in which the agency defended its "Restoring Internet Freedom" order in the US Court of Appeals for the District of Columbia Circuit Friday morning.
+The case pits Mozilla and several other internet companies -- like Etsy and Reddit-- as well as 22 state attorneys general, against the Republican-led FCC.

-It's hard to say exactly how the the three judges on the panel -- Robert Wilkins, Patricia Millett and Stephen Williams --will decide the case.
+It's hard to say exactly how the three judges on the panel -- Robert Wilkins, Patricia Millett and Stephen Williams -- will decide the case.
 Legal experts following the case are quick to point out that anything can happen and that the oral arguments are just one piece of the process, which involves thousands of pages of briefs arguing for and against the FCC's repeal.

-While the judges spent a lot of time questioning the lawyers challenging the FCC's repeal of the rules, it's likely that the arguments that win the day will involve whether or not the agency adequately considered concerns from the public safety community or whether the agency should have delayed implementation of its deregulation because Congress had changed a key part of the law between the time when the FCC adopted its repeal and when it went into effect.
+The judges spent a lot of time questioning the lawyers who were challenging the FCC's repeal of the rules.
+But the arguments that will likely win the day involve whether or not the agency adequately considered concerns from the public safety community and whether the agency should have delayed implementation of its deregulation because Congress had changed a key part of the law between the time when the FCC adopted its repeal and when it went into effect.

 "It's hard to come away with much certainty about who will be the big winner," said Matt Schettenhelm, a legal analyst with Bloomberg Intelligence.
 "But the FCC should be encouraged on the question of whether it had authority to deregulate."